glotzerlab/signac-docs/docs/source/tutorial.rst

 The job document is useful for storing small sets of numerical values or textual data.
 Text files like JSON are generally unsuitable for large numerical data, however, due to issues with floating point precision as well as sheer file size.
-To support storing such data with **signac**, the job :py:attr:`~signac.contrib.job.Job.data` attribute provides a dict-like interface to an HDF5 file, a much more suitable format for storing large numerical data such as numpy arrays.
+To support storing such data with **signac**, the job :py:attr:`~signac.contrib.job.Job.data` attribute provides a dict-like interface to an HDF5 file, a much more suitable format for storing large numerical data such as NumPy arrays.

 .. code-block:: python